Traffic and parking fines on the Costa del Sol

 Restricted

-Which bodies can impose fines in traffic cases?
+Which bodies can impose traffic fines?

 How to check your traffic fines